AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

    For description purposes, gateway and GW are used interchangeably.
    Other than gateway deletion, resources created by this workflow should be deleted within the work flow.

-The Global Transit Network diagram is described as below.
+The Transit Network diagram is described as below.

 |Test|